-The $267 million Phase I plan was funded through $110 million in federal earmarks; $35 million from the MTA; $14 million from the state; and $10 million from the Port Authority.
+The approximately $300 million Phase I plan is funded in part through $110 million in federal earmarks; $35 million from the MTA; $14 million from the state; and $10 million from the Port Authority.
 In addition, Moynihan Station received an $83 million Transportation Investment Generating Economic Recovery (TIGER) grant made possible by the American Recovery and Reinvestment Act (ARRA) of 2009.
-Phase II, currently unfunded, will include the new train hall, which is estimated to cost between $1 and $1.5 billion.
-Architectural firm Skidmore, Owings, and Merrill, which has broad experience in complex transportation projects, has drawn up preliminary designs of the space.

 Prior to 1910 and the opening of Pennsylvania Station, trips to New York from the west and the south ended at Jersey City, N.J. on the west side of the Hudson River.
 The broad Hudson was a formidable obstacle for bridge and tunnel builders, and schemes advanced in the late 19th century would have required vast sums of money to complete.
 Financial panics in the early 1870s and 1890s also precluded any major investments.
 Railroads instead settled upon ferry service across the watercourse to reach the island of Manhattan.